Local journalism and investigative reporting on Radford City government, development, and public interest issues.

 Radford faces fiscal distress designation; city proposes real estate tax hike, water rate doubling, 5% electric increase, and hiring freeze to address financial challenges.

-Sparky's Run Dog Park reopened in Radford on March 31, 2026, featuring a pavilion and new play equipment for dogs.
+Sparky's Run Dog Park in Radford reopened on March 31 with a new pavilion and play equipment for dogs.

 Council approves hiring plan to add officers and firefighters, addressing staffing shortages that have affected response times.